 DAKHABRAKHA is a world-music quartet from Kyiv, Ukraine.
 Reflecting the fundamental elements of sound and soul, the Ukrainian “ethno chaos” band DakhaBrakha creates a world of unexpected new music.

 The name DakhaBrakha is original, outstanding and authentic at the same time.
 It means “give/take” in the old Ukrainian language.

-Having experimented with Ukrainian folk music, the band has added rhythms of the surrounding world into their music, thus creating bright, unique and unforgettable sound of DakhaBrakha.
+Having experimented with Ukrainian folk music, the band has added rhythms of the surrounding world into their music, thus creating the bright, unique, and unforgettable sound of DakhaBrakha.
 They strive to help open up the potential of Ukrainian melodies and to bring it to the hearts and consciousness of the younger generation in Ukraine and the rest of the world.

-Accompanied by Indian, Arabic, African, Russian and Australian traditional instrumentation, the quartet’s astonishingly powerful and uncompromising vocal range creates a trans-national sound rooted in Ukrainian culture.
+Accompanied by Indian, Arabic, African, Russian, and Australian traditional instrumentation, the quartet’s astonishingly powerful and uncompromising vocal range creates a trans-national sound rooted in Ukrainian culture.

-In March 2010 DakhaBrakha won one of the most prestigious Grand Prix prize named after S. Kuriokhin in the sphere of contemporary art and confirmed its place in the culture once again.
-In March 2011 DakhaBrakha was discovered by Australian Womadelaide and began their ascent in the international music scene.
+In March 2010 DakhaBrakha won one of the most prestigious Grand Prix prize – named after S. Kuriokhin – in the sphere of contemporary art and confirmed its place in the culture.
+In March 2011 DakhaBrakha was discovered by Australian Womadelaide and began its ascent in the international music scene.